MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Master plan schedule

-A *master plan schedule* entity captures the build plan details, such as what is being produced, in what quantity, and when.
+A *MasterPlanSchedule* entity captures the build plan details, such as what is being produced, in what quantity, and when.

 | Attribute                 | Description | Type | Required |
 |---------------------------|-------------|------|----------|